imdhemy/laravel-in-app-purchases/README.md

 ];
 ```

+## Google Play Package Name
+The package name of the application for which this subscription was purchased (for example, 'com.some.thing').

 ## Event Listeners
 Your application should handle the different states of a subscription life.
 Each state update triggers a specified event.
 You can create an event listener to update your backend on each case.